sooryanshi/data-analysis-project-01/README.md

 #### Insights

 - There's a significant variation in salary ranges across different job titles.
-Senior Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.
+Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.

-- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
-In contrast, Data Analyst roles demonstrate more consistency in salary, with fewer outliers.
+- Data Analyst and  Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
+In contrast, Data Engineer roles demonstrate more consistency in salary, with fewer outliers.

 - The median salaries increase with the seniority and specialization of the roles.
-Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.
+Senior roles ( Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.

 ### Highest Paid & Most Demanded Skills for Data Analysts